tracespace/tracespace/packages/gerber-plotter/API.md

   * All stroke tools will be merged into one tool (the first tool in the file used for a stroke)
   * The bounding box of the file will be determined by the center of the outline instead of the outside of the line
   * Gaps between segments will be filled in
-    * If `plotAsOutline` is true, the maximum gap size will be 0.00011 in layer units
+    * If `plotAsOutline` is true, the maximum gap size will be 0.00011 in millimeters
-    * If a number, that number will be used as the maximum gap size
+    * If a number, that number will be used as the maximum gap size in millimeters no matter the gerber units

 This option exists to take an image representing an outline layer and optimize it to get at the board information the layer represents.
 Sometimes, outline layers will (accidentally) use different tools for the same line or introduce small gaps in the outline. `plotAsOutline` will attempt to fix those details.